 Our Mission (See News below)

 The Carmelite Contemplative lives a life of prayer in silence, solitude and penance as an apostolate.
-For this reason the Carmelite solitary deeply convinced of the special function of the solitary life, which is apostolic and contemplative, desires the eremitical life as a way of life that is able to contribute significantly to achieving the contemplative aspect of the Carmelite charism.
+For this reason the Carmelite solitary deeply convinced of the special function of the solitary life, which is apostolic and contemplative, desires the eremitical style of life as a way that is able to contribute significantly to achieving the contemplative aspect of the Carmelite charism.

-The contemplative encounter with God, to which the life of the solitary or nun leads, while emphasizing this fundamental aspect of contemplation in our Carmelite life, at the same time, involves the solitary in the apostolate of prayer and life of penance and self-sacrifice for the Church, priests and all the people of God.
+The contemplative encounter with God, to which the life of the solitary or nun leads, while emphasizing the fundamental aspect of contemplation in our Carmelite life, at the same time, involves the solitary in the apostolate of prayer and life of penance and self-sacrifice for the church, priests and all the people of God.

-The solitude of the eremitical life leads the solitary to a communion in the heart of the Church and of the world where she shares in the joys, the hopes, the sorrows and sufferings of her contemporaries.
+The solitude of the Carmelite leads to a communion in the heart of the Church and of world where she shares in the joys, the hopes, the sorrows and sufferings of her contemporaries.

 The contemplative assists the Church in its evangelizing mission by giving witness that God is the only Absolute, and the solitary "enlarges the Church by her hidden apostolic fruitfulness."
 Thus she carries out the Teresian charism which includes a special call to contemplation and to apostolic prayer.